oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 NAME                      CREATED AT
 domains.weblogic.oracle   2019-05-28T07:17:26Z
 ```
-Verify the domain CRD version is correct.
+Verify that the domain CRD version is correct.
 ```
 kubectl get crd domains.weblogic.oracle -o jsonpath="{.spec.version}"
 ```
 The expected version should be `v5`.
+Since the WebLogic operator is backward compatible, domain resource with version older than `v5` should be supported.

 Now the WebLogic Kubernetes Operator is running and it's monitoring the default namespace.
 Later we'll deploy a domain resource to the default namespace and the operator will be responsible for creating, running, and managing the WebLogic domain.